-Statutory/regulatory requirements
+A. Statutory/regulatory requirements

-The framework for accounting in local government in the UK comes from the Code of Practice on Local Authority Accounting in Great Britain, A Statement of Recommended Practice (SORP), and guidance issued by CIPFA.
+• The framework for accounting in local government comes from the Code of Practice on Local Authority Accounting in the UK and related Guidance issued by CIPFA.

-Proper accounting practice
+B. Proper accounting practice

-CIPFA's Code of Practice on Local Authority Accounting in the United Kingdom: A Statement of Recommended Practice (the local authority SORP) constitutes "proper accounting practice under the terms of S21 (2) of the Local Government Act 2003".
+• CIPFA's Code of Practice on Local Authority Accounting in the United Kingdom constitutes "proper accounting practice under the terms of S21 (2) of the Local Government Act 2003".

-Financial Statements
+C. Financial Statements